AbdullahAlShaad/notes/kubernetes/kubernetes.md

 ### Basic Terminologies :

 **Pods**
 : Pod is group of containers.
 Pod can group together can container images into a single deployable unit.
-Most of times one container is run in one pod unless there is dependency.
+Most of the time one container is run in one pod unless there is dependency.

 **Node:**  Kubernetes runs workload by placing container into Pods to run on Nodes.